popsi-techy/Automated-secret-rotation-using-AWS-secrets-manager/README.md

 3. **`pythonLambdaFunction.zip`:** A zip file containing the Lambda function code along with its dependencies.
 This zip file can be used for easy deployment of the Lambda function.

-4. **Design Solution Document.pdf:** A detailed document explaining the design solution, architectural decisions, and considerations for the automated secret rotation system.
+4. **`Design Solution Document.pdf`:** A detailed document explaining the design solution, architectural decisions, and considerations for the automated secret rotation system.

 ## Getting Started